chrisjonesdesign85/blog-project/README.md

 `This will only display the hamburger menu when the width of the web page is at`750px` or less.

-# JQUERY
+# Jquery

 [jquery.com](htt://www.jquery.com)

 Go to downloads and copy the compressed jquery file make a new file called `jquery.3.4.1.min.js` and paste the code, be sure to save it.

-need to come back to this..
+[ need to come back to this.. ]

 ---
+#### 12/07/2020
 # The Header

+The header is the content at the top of the page, usually a large colorful background, a title and usually a call to action button of some kind.